CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/configuration.md

 - The Windows launcher starts the backend, waits for `/api/health`, then starts the frontend preview and opens the configured UI URL.
 - Ollama discovery uses local `/api/tags`; generation uses local `/api/chat` with image bytes encoded in the request.
 XREPORT never pulls an Ollama model automatically.
 - Hugging Face discovery and generation resolve only the configured cached MedGemma commit.
 Network fallback and remote code are disabled.
+- MAIRA-2 executes only in its separate loopback worker.
+The main backend never imports or executes MAIRA-2 custom model code.